caseman/planar/doc/source/transforms.rst

 Affine transforms in ``planar`` can represent a variety of linear transformations in 2D space.
-Specifically, an affine transform can represent any combination of translation, scale, rotation and shear operations.
+Specifically, an affine transform can represent a combination of translation, scale, rotation and shear operations.

 .. image:: _static/transforms.png